I5abellaTe55ier/issy-site-artistportfolio/content/prints/swerve.md

 Caption: test #the caption of that image
 Tags: ["Lithograph","Prints for sale","More Blacks,More Dogs, More Irish"] #tags allow related content to be grouped together, add more by adding a comma to the latest tag
 ---
-Swerve, Lithograph, 29cm x 21cm, (2022) made at Hole Editions.
+'Swerve, More Blacks, More Dogs, More Irish', Lithograph, 29cm x 21cm, (2022) printed at Hole Editions, Edition size 4.
+Three prints available for purchase, prices on request.
+Email issy.tessier@gmail.com